US States by Area 2019

 The United States has a diverse climate, and this reflected in the landscape of the country.
 Not surprisingly, Alaska and Texas are the largest states by area, although Alaska, at 665,384 mi², is substantially larger than Texas at 268,596 mi².
 Alaska is made up of 85.76% land, while water covers an area of 94,743 mi² (the highest in the US).
 However, the much dryer southern state of Texas consists of 97.26 mi² of land and has only 7,365 mi² of water.
 Other states with arid climates are similar: New Mexico and Arizona are almost entirely comprised of land (99.76% and 99.65%, respectively) with very little water.

-A number of states have large areas of water.
+Many states have large areas of water.
 These include the states of Michigan (40,175 mi²) and Wisconsin (11,339 mi²) in the Great Lakes region of the northern US, and the humid Gulf States of Florida (12,133 mi²) and Louisiana (9,174 mi²).
-There are of course many other states that may not have huge areas of water within the state, but which are Ocean-facing (such as Georgia), as well as states that have small areas of water in terms of percentage, but the numbers simply reflect the size of the state itself (for example, tiny Rhode Island with its 511 mi² of water).
+There are of course many other states that may not have vast areas of water within the state, but which are Ocean-facing (such as Georgia), as well as states that have small areas of water in terms of percentage, but the numbers simply reflect the size of the state itself (for example, tiny Rhode Island with its 511 mi² of water).

 |State||Total Area (mi²)||Land Area (mi²)||Water Area (mi²)||Percent Land|